OSCG-IO/tf-nimoy/README.md

 ### 2.)
 Configure the top of the 'env.sh' with the machine type and locations

     TYPE=c6g.medium
-    N1=oregon
-    N2=dublin
-    N3=sydney
+    N1=pdt
+    N2=dub
+    N3=syd

 ### 3.)
-Add more Region Location config files as needed such as 'locations/aws-syndey.tf'

-    variable "rgn" { default = "ap-southeast-2" }
-    variable "az" { default = "ap-southeast-2a" }
-    variable "image" { default = "ami-0ec6a2b0e8862d01e" }
-    variable "key" { default=dl-m1-book.key" }
+Change the version of pgXX to use in 'variables.IO.tf'

 ### 4.)
-Change the version of pgXX to use in 'variables.IO.tf'

-### 5.)
 The provisioning & cloud-init info for setting up the 'driver' & 'node' vm's is in 'main.tf'

-### 6.) run './launchServers.sh' and it will setupp a multi-region demo cluster as follows:
+### 5.) run './launchServers.sh' and it will setupp a multi-region demo cluster as follows:

      # create new nodes/nn directory tree
         ## copying common terraform files